ephbaum/ephbaum/README.md

 My mother was so insistent on this point that she even somehow pushed the Social Securitu Administration into issuing my first card to F. Stephen.

-My kiddle name's unusal spelling resulted in most peopletrying to call me "Steffen" or even occssionally "Steffon".
+My middle name's unusal spelling resulted in most people trying to call me "Steffen" or even occssionally "Steffon".

 Even though I generally didn't use my first name, if discovered, jokes relating to the words "free" and "man" were sure to follow.